uc-cdis/fence/docs/google_architecture.md

 > WARNING: By default, Google Service Account Keys have an expiration of 10 years.
 To create a more manageable and secure expiration you must manually "expire" the keys by deleting them with a cronjob (once they are alive longer than a configured expiration).
 Fence's command line tool `fence-create` has a function for expiring keys that you should run on a schedule.
 Check out `fence-create google-manage-keys --help`

+Note that internally, we handle users themselves generating these temporary credentials differently.
+A user is given a **Primary Service Account** which is essentially the same thing as a Client Service Account, but is meant for use solely by the user themself (e.g. not going through a client or outside applcation but hitting the API directly).

+At the moment, we track keys generated for the Primary Service Account in our db.
+Client Service Accounts are expired by checking their creation time through Google's API.

+One special use-case for the Primary Service Account is its use for signing URLs (see the Signed URLs section below).

 ### Google Account Linking and Service Account Registration

 There are two steps in this access method but they are related.
 If you want to access data directly by signing in with your Google account, then you can just do the **Google Account Linking**.

-If, however, users have their own Google Projects and want to provide access to data to data inside those projects, they can go through **Service Account Regsitration** to provide a Google Service Account with temporary access to the data.
+If, however, users have their own Google Projects and want to provide access to data to data inside those projects, they can go through **Service Account Registration** to provide a Google Service Account with temporary access to the data.
 This allows users to spin up virtual machines in their own projects and run computations on data they have access to.

 While Service Account Registration may provide the most flexibility, it is also the hardest to monitor and ensure security of data.
 Thus, *clients and users who wish to use this access method must adhere to very specific setup instructions, configurations, and rules restricting certain features of Google's Cloud Platform*.